Rey79-coder/run-buddy/Develop/README.md

 Convert the trainer section into cards. ✅

-Make a three-column "Reach Out" section.
+Make a three-column "Reach Out" section.✅

-Merge the feature branch.
+Merge the feature branch.✅